-All staff who have received training are authorised to have control or charge of pupils, which may include the need to intervene physically.
+All staff who have received training are authorised to have care and supervision of pupils which may include the need to intervene physically in line with school policy and Norfolk Steps training.
 Other staff, including new staff awaiting training, are briefed by instructors in effective assistance.
 This applies within and off premises.